Thomas Francis Edwards: Imprisonment, death and link to previous crimes

 For the remainder of his life, Edwards remained on death row at the San Quentin State Prison, attempting to have his sentence commuted.
 In 2008, after another of his appeals was denied, Joseph Iberri gave an interview to the Los Angeles Times in which he expressed his frustrations with the fact that executions in the state had been halted and that his daughter's killer had still not faced justice.
 When asked if Edwards deserved mercy, Iberri replied that he deserved none.

 In December 2008, Edwards was admitted to the California Medical Facility in Vacaville to undergo treatment for lung cancer.
 On February 14, 2009, he died from natural causes.
-When informed of his death, Joseph Iberri expressed felt relief that his daughter's killer was finally dead, but also anger that he had not been executed years prior.
+When informed of his death, Joseph Iberri expressed relief that his daughter's killer was finally dead, but also anger that he had not been executed years prior.

 Starting back in 1985, detectives from the Montgomery County Police Department started actively reinvestigating the murders of Kennedy and Kalberer, focusing on any evidence that could implicate Edwards.
 This led to the examination of a small bloodstain found on a green army jacket that was found during the initial search of his residence back in 1970.
 Using new DNA technology, it was determined that there was a match between the bloodstain on the jacket and Sherry Kennedy's DNA.
 Although not considered a perfect match, it was enough for both her and Kalberer's cases to be officially closed in January 2012, with Edwards named as their killer.